DarshanMurthy/SimplePlayFrameWorkExample/README.md

-# Fraud-As-a-Service-
+# Getting started with Play (Scala)

-Fraud Detection as a service
+This project demonstrate how to create a simple CRUD application with Play.